dylang/grunt-notify/README.md

 This project was created for and is used by the free game I co-created for Node Knockout called [Doodle or Die](http://doodleOrDie.com).
 Please give it a try, we think you will enjoy it!

 ## Release History
+* 30 May 2013 - 2.3.4
+ * Make notications more reliable.
+They should show up now even if Grunt exists from an error.
+ * Fix problems with `\n` in a windows path becoming a new line, like `c:\new`.
+ * Don't show too many jshint errors.
+By default only 5 jshint notifications, and that number is configurable.
 * 4 Apr 2013 - 0.2.3
  * Avoid problems when there's no stack trace on errors thanks to [@joeybaker](https://github.com/joeybaker).
 * 1 Apr 2013 - 0.2.2